 - Articulate the rationale for an ongoing mindfulness meditation practice to derive full benefit from the mPEAK program

 This program is designed for athletes, executives, leaders, musicians, dancers, law enforcement, first responders and anyone who sets big goals and pushes themselves towards excellence.
-Participating in this 3-day intensive program satisfies one of the prerequisites for becoming an mPEAK program teacher. mPEAK teacher training will begin at the UC San Diego Center for Mindfulness in 2016 or in early 2017 and further details will be discussed in more detail with those attending the course.
+Participating in this 3-day intensive program satisfies one of the prerequisites for becoming an mPEAK program teacher.
 Meditation experience is not necessary to participate in this 3-day intensive, but it can facilitate a deeper learning experience.

-The mPEAK 3-Day Intensive will be led by lead trainers Peter Kirchmer and Amy Saltzman.
+The mPEAK 3-Day Intensive will be led by lead trainer Pete Kirchmer along with a qualified mPEAK Coach in Training.
 Program activities include: meditation; short talks on the relationship between neuroscientific findings, peak performance and mindfulness; experiential exercises; group discussion; and home practices.
 The goal is to provide a safe and supportive environment for exploring how we typically respond to challenges and opportunities and to provide tools for becoming more adept at meeting and overcoming these obstacles to achieve our goals.
 The emphasis of the program is on enhancing attentional and emotional resources, as well as personal capacities.
 For more information on mPEAK, see our website.